sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-cpp-object-memory-layout-part-1-single-inheritance/index.md

 0x08      4    b_data   01 00 00 00
 <mark>0x0C      4    padding  31 7f 00 00 </mark>
 </pre></code>

+Here you can see that after the 4-byte `b_data` field, there are 4 more bytes that don’t correspond to any real variable, they’re just there to ensure the next part of the object starts at the correct alignment boundary.

+Those bytes (`31 7f 00 00`) are effectively garbage data.
+They might contain leftover memory values, but they’re ignored by the program.

 ## Invoking Functions Directly via Vptr